Norconex/commons-lang/src/main/assembly/README.txt

 Third-party licenses:
 =====================

-For third-party licenses, read the third-party/THIRD-PARTY.txt file.
+Refer to "third-party/licenses.xml" for a listing of third party licenses.
-A copy of third-party license files can be found under the "third-party" directory.
+A copy of third-party license files can also be found under the
+"third-party/licenses" directory.